dfelinto/blender-manual/manual/addons/animation/bone_selection_sets.rst

 This add-on allows the creation, deletion and editing of selection sets.

 Selection Sets are a feature that allows the definition of sets of bones for easy selection while animating.
-The sets can be created in local and linked proxy armatures.
+The sets can be created in local and linked armature overrides.

 Activation